-Data strategies ensure that all data is used like an asset – it is no longer just a by-product of processing.
-A data strategy will provide a common set of goals and objectives, using methods, practices and processes to manage, manipulate and share data across the business.
+Data strategies ensure that all data is used like an asset.
+It is no longer just a by-product of processing.
+Data strategies provide a common set of goals and objectives, using standard methods, practices and processes.
+This enables you to manage, manipulate, and share data across the business.

-Processing data isn’t feasible unless the data value has a name, a defined format and value representation.
+In order for data processing to be feasible, the data value requires a name, defined format, and value representation.
 All data has these features, whether it is structured or unstructured.

-Sharing data is no longer a specialised technical capability to be addressed by application architects and programmers.
+Sharing data is no longer a specialised capability to be addressed by application architects and programmers.
 It has become a production business need.
-Businesses are dependent on data being shared and distributed to support operational and analytical needs.
+Businesses are dependent on data being shared and distributed to support both operational and analytical needs.

 Establish, manage and communicate information policies and mechanisms for effective data usage.

-Governance initiatives start by addressing specific tactical issues and are confined to specific organisations or project efforts.
-As governance awareness grows, and as data sharing and usage issues gain visibility, governance initiatives often broaden in scope.
+Governance initiatives start by addressing specific issues, and are confined to specific organisations or project efforts.
+As governance awareness grows, and as data sharing and usage issues gain visibility, related initiatives often broaden in scope.
 As those initiatives expand, organisations may establish a set of information policies, rules and methods to ensure uniform data usage, manipulation and management.

 Moving forward with a data strategy starts with identifying the strengths and weaknesses that exist within your data environment.
-We then have to identify an achievable and measurable set of goals that will improve data access and sharing.
+We then identify an achievable and measurable set of goals that will improve data access and sharing.

 Persist data in a structure and location that supports easy, shared access and processing.

-Not every employee needs access to all of the company’s data; they only need access to data that will help them do their jobs.
+However, not every employee needs access to all of the company’s data; they only need access to data that will help them do their jobs.

 SO, WHERE DO DPAS COME IN?